Uninspired writer, from a cartoon “FILM, FILM, FILM”, 1968, by Fyodor Khitruk

-Have you ever been in a situation when you feel stuck?
-No matter what you write, nothing makes sense.
-You want to give up and start feeling like you’re the worst writer in the entire world.
+Have you ever been in a situation when you felt a writing block?
+You want to give up and feel like you’re the worst writer in the entire world.
 Well, I have.
 Some part of me says that I am a talentless failure, that I should give all this up.
-But luckily, there are way better writers and artists than I am, saying that this feeling of complete despair is rather normal, and battling the Inner Critic is the inevitable challenge of the work.
+But luckily, there are way better writers and artists than I am, saying that this feeling of complete despair is rather normal, and battling the Inner Critic is an inevitable part of the work.

 William Zinnisser in On Writing – book not just for writers, but anyone who ever writes anything – highlights the ‘hard work’ that is often left overlooked behind an effortless-looking result.